mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 - Anchor box 2: medium and tall (person)
 - ...

 The number of channels is multiplied by the number of anchor boxes `n`.
-That ways, for labelling, the segment of the output vector which corresponds to the anchor box with the largest IoU with the ground truth is filled.
+That way, for labelling, the segment of the output vector which corresponds to the anchor box with the largest IoU with the ground truth is filled.

 ![Anchor Boxes](./pics/YOLO_anchor_boxes.png)